n1l4y/face-recognition-attendance/README.md

 # Face Recognition Attendance System

-Implementation of a attendance system using the face-recognition module.
+Implementation of a attendance system using the face-recognition module, with Firebase

 ## Installation